voxpupuli/puppet-cassandra/REFERENCE.md

 * 'MODIFY' - INSERT, DELETE, UPDATE, TRUNCATE.
 * 'SELECT' - SELECT.

 If the permission_name is set to 'ALL', this will set all of the specific permissions listed.

 Default value: `'ALL'`

 ##### <a name="-cassandra--schema--permission--table_name"></a>`table_name`

-Data type: `string`
+Data type: `Optional[String[1]]`

 The name of a table within the specified keyspace.
 If left unspecified, the procedure will be applied to all tables within the keyspace.

 Default value: `undef`

 ### <a name="cassandra--schema--table"></a>`cassandra::schema::table`

-Create or drop tables within the schema.
+A defined type to create or drop a table.

 #### Examples

-#####
+##### Basic usage.

 ```puppet
 cassandra::schema::table { 'users':